Add to your Claude Code skills

 "pipAuditRan": true

-}Every AI model has blind spots.
-Claude Octopus puts up to eight of them on every task, so blind spots surface before you ship — not after.
-It orchestrates Codex, Gemini, Copilot, Qwen, Ollama, Perplexity, and OpenRouter alongside Claude Code, with consensus gates that flag any disagreements.
+Every AI model has blind spots.
+Claude Octopus puts up to nine of them on every task, so blind spots surface before you ship — not after.
+It orchestrates Codex, Gemini, Antigravity CLI, Copilot, Qwen, Ollama, Perplexity, OpenRouter, and OpenCode alongside Claude Code, with consensus gates that flag any disagreements.

 Claude-native first, Octopus for escalation.
 Use Claude-native /init, /review, and /security-review when Claude is enough.
 Use Octopus when you want multiple model opinions, adversarial review, or stricter multi-LLM workflows.

-🐙 Research, build, review, and ship — with eight AI providers checking each other's work.
+🐙 Research, build, review, and ship — with nine AI providers checking each other's work.
 Say what you need, and the right workflow runs.
 Claude-native handles the ordinary path; Octopus handles the escalated path.
 A 75% consensus gate catches disagreements before they reach production.
 No single model's blind spots slip through.

 🧠 Remembers across sessions.
 Integrates with claude-mem for persistent memory — past decisions, research, and context survive session boundaries.